 Some of the reasons people graciously embrace mirrorless cameras because its small, lighter and quieter compared to DSLRs.
 Not to mention the technology incorporated into each camera model that’s comparable or even better than to those in DSLRs.

-If you’re planning to buy one, here are two of the best midrange mirrorless camera that you can choose from – Olympus E-M10 II and Sony A6000.
+If you’re planning to buy one, here are three of the best midrange mirrorless camera that you can choose from – Olympus E-M10 II, Sony A6000 and Fujifilm X-T20.

 In terms of physical aspect, E-M10 II and A6000 both designed to be lightweight and compact, but A6000 is still lighter than E-M10 II.
 Neither of them has weather sealing, so, shooting at harsh environmental condition needs extra caution.

 Sensor-wise, E-M10 II Micro Four Thirds with a resolution of 16-megapixel; while A6000 has APS-C with a resolution of 24-megapixel.
 This means A6000 is more capable of cropping freely and printing larger images.